Related articles

 Babel

-Since all Web browsers don’t understand ES6 yet, you need a tool that reads your ES6 Javascript code and translates it into old ES5 Javascript for it to work on all browsers.
+Since not all web browsers understand ES6 yet, you need a tool that reads your ES6 Javascript code and translates it into old ES5 Javascript so that it works on all browsers.
 Babel is the compiler that does this translation.

 Webpack

-There is Babel and there is Yarn and their configuration files and there is the need to automate the compilation of your assets and the management of environments and so on.
+There's Babel and there's Yarn and their configuration files and there's the need to automate the compilation of your assets and the management of environments and so on.

-Because you want to focus on writing code and automate assets precompilation, you will be using Webpack which takes the role of bandmaster.
-It takes your assets and passes each one of them to the right plugins.
-The plugins then make the right tool process the input file and give the expected output.
+Since you want to focus on writing code and automating the precompilation of resources, you will use Webpack who plays the role of conductor.
+It takes your resources and forwards each of them to the appropriate plugins.
+The plugins then ensure that the right tool processes the input file and delivers the expected result.

 • take your ES6 Javascript code,